tmalsburg/chamois/README.md

 Columns:

-- `type`: The type of page that was displayed (or “Message” which appears only in the results file, not on screen during the experiment).
+1. `type`: The type of page that was displayed (or “Message” which appears only in the results file, not on screen during the experiment).
-- `starttime`: The time at which the page was displayed, in seconds with precision down to milliseconds.
+2. `starttime`: The time at which the page was displayed, in seconds with precision down to milliseconds.
 The clock starts at the beginning of the experiment (`0.000`).
-- `endtime`: The time at which the page was left.
+3. `endtime`: The time at which the page was left.
-- `item`: The item number of the displayed stimulus (if any).
+4. `item`: The item number of the displayed stimulus (if any).
-- `condition`: The condition of the displayed stimulus (if any).
+5. `condition`: The condition of the displayed stimulus (if any).
-- `stimulus`: The displayed stimulus (if any).
+6. `stimulus`: The displayed stimulus (if any).
 Could also be the instructions that were displayed (potentially abbreviated).
-- `response`: The response (if any).
+7. `response`: The response (if any).
-- `screenshot`: Filename of screenshot of the page if a stimulus was displayed.
+8. `screenshot`: Filename of screenshot of the page if a stimulus was displayed.
-- `metadata1`: Meta data depending on page type.
+9. `metadata1`: Meta data depending on page type.
 For ReadingTrials, this column contains the screen coordinates of the AOIs.
-- `metadata2`: More meta data depending on page type.
+10. `metadata2`: More meta data depending on page type.
 For TPxReadingTrials, this column contains the file name of the recorded eye-tracking data.

-The data format of the eye-tracking data depends on the eye-tracker and the user will have to take care of combining Chamois log data (above) and the eye-tracking data in their analysis.
+The data format of the eye-tracking data depends on the eye-tracker and the user will have to take care of combining Chamois log data (above) with the eye-tracking data.
+In many cases this will boil down to simply joining two data frames.